joelparkerhenderson/ways-of-working/README.md

   commits to follow together, and agreed to uphold together.
 Example: Code is complete when all tests pass.

+* <b>Culture</b> is the customs, arts, groups, and achievements of a particular nation, people, or other social group.
+We advise phasing out the word "culture" for ways-of-working, in favor of "principles", "values", "practices", etc.

 Overviews:

 * [Team Norms, Working Agreements, and Simple Rules by Esther Derby](doc/team-norms-by-esther-derby/index.md)